This post contains affiliate links.

 Variations on this yogurt cheese

-This Greek yogurt cheese is delicious on it’s own, but it can also be flavored up!
+This Greek yogurt cheese is delicious on its own, but it can also be flavored up!
 Here are some ideas to get you started:

 - Herbs: Mix in fresh or dried herbs, like rosemary, thyme, or sage.